To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

-The Canon Rebel T7 is the upgraded version of the Camera that I currently use – The Canon Rebel T6.
+The Canon Rebel T7 is the upgraded version of the Camera that I started out my photography journing using – The Canon Rebel T6.
 For beginners to photography, I wholeheartedly recommend this camera for several reasons.

-The only downside to this camera is there is no external microphone port.
+The biggest downside to this camera for me,is there is no external microphone port.
+The screen does not move, and video quality is pretty low.
+Additionally it is not touch screen and doesn’t have great focal tracking – but it was a GREAT camera to start out with.
 If you want to do any travel vlogging, having an external microphone is essential to having quality sound.
 If you would like an external microphone port, see the camera below.

 The Canon Rebel T7i is the better quality version of the Canon Camera above.
 This camera has an external microphone port and the screen is adjustable and rotates.
 This camera is great for travel photographers who also want to do some vlogging since it has these two additional capabilities.
 The Canon Rebel T7i is what I would select if I was just starting as a travel photographer and looking for a good camera to get my foot in the door and start my collection of camera equipment for travelers.